Knowledge Quarter, Liverpool: National Oceanography Centre

 The National Oceanography Centre (NOC) is located on Brownlow Street to the immediate north of Liverpool Metropolitan Cathedral.
-NOC is funded by UK Research and Innovation and is the UK’s largest institution for integrated sea level science, coastal and deep ocean research and technology development.
+NOC is funded by UK Research and Innovation and is the UK's largest institution for integrated sea level science, coastal and deep ocean research and technology development.
 NOC works with government and business to conduct research in oceanography, marine physics, ocean climate, marine systems modelling, ocean bio-geosciences, ocean technology and engineering.
 The centre contributes to the advancement of scientific knowledge of the ocean and supports the education and training of scientists, engineers and marine professionals, as well as engaging with the public on the science of the ocean and its implications.
 NOC began life as the Liverpool Observatory in 1843 and since then has continued to predict tidal activity and monitor overall sea conditions.

 Royal College of Physicians

-Founded in 1518, the Royal College of Physicians (RCP) is the oldest medical college in England.
+Founded by a Royal Charter from King Henry VIII in 1518, the Royal College of Physicians (RCP) is the oldest medical college in England.
 Its northern England headquarters is based at 'The Spine' building in Paddington Village, on the edge of Liverpool's Knowledge Quarter.
 The RCP is a professional membership body for supporting physicians, raising standards in healthcare and promoting health in the UK and internationally.
 The body is also responsible for influencing the way that healthcare is designed and delivered.

 Royal Liverpool University Hospital

 The Royal Liverpool University Hospital is the largest hospital in the UK to provide inpatients with single en-suite bedrooms.
 The hospital is a national centre for eye cancer and a regional centre for pancreatic, urological, testicular, anal, and oesophago-gastric cancers, specialist palliative care, specialist radiology and specialist pathology and chemotherapy services.
 The hospital mainly focuses on complex planned care and specialist services.
 These include nephrology, renal transplantation, nuclear medicine, haematology, lithotripsy and dermatology.
 Liverpool University Dental Hospital is situated close to the Royal Liverpool University Hospital which supports dental teaching, provides emergency care and a range of specialist dental services including restorative dentistry, paediatric dentistry, orthodontics, oral surgery and medicine.
+In 2025, the demolition of the former Royal Liverpool University Hospital buildings was completed, clearing the site for the proposed Health Innovation Liverpool academic health-sciences campus.
+It is located close to the new hospital, that opened in 2022.
+In April 2026, Liverpool University Hospitals NHS Foundation Trust selected Nervecentre Software to provide an electronic patient record system for Aintree University Hospital, Broadgreen Hospital and Royal Liverpool University Hospital.
+The agreement is set to be 10 years long and costs £53 million.
+In addition, Nervecentre also opened an operations office in The Spine to support the programme.